-We have been awarded a LISC Zombie Properties grant and will be conducting a residential housing survey that will include home conditions, occupancy, ownership, utility, sidewalk conditions and other vital information that will give us an idea of where there are infrastructure, vacancy and blight challenges within the City.
+We have been awarded a LISC Zombie Properties grant and will be conducting a residential housing survey that will include home conditions, occupancy, ownership, utility costs, sidewalk conditions and other vital information that will give us an idea of where there are infrastructure, vacancy and blight challenges within the City.

 Another challenge that we're looking to resolve this year, is how to reach more members of our community.
 In order for CDBG programs and other planning initiatives to be successful, we need the input of all of our residents.
 We're putting together a public outreach plan with the goal of doing just that- reaching out to all members of our population where they feel the most comfortable, including holding meetings in social clubs, bars and churches.
-Notices will continue to be published in the local newspaper, The Observer as well as on the City website, public access TV channel and the City Facebook page.
+Notices will continue to be published in the local newspaper but other options are being explored as well such as passing out information at public events and creating short surveys.